BradleyCai/ucr-schedule-visualizer/README.md

 This project is a website written in HTML, CSS, and JavaScript that generates an hour by hour view of your schedule as well as provide links to each class location from the schedule you get from GROWL.
-Security is ensured because all of the schedule interpreting and viewing is done client side.
+Your security and privacy is maintained because all of the schedule interpreting and viewing is done client side.
 No personal schedule related information is sent over the web.
+This because GitHub pages hosts only static webpages.

 [GitHub Pages](http://bradleycai.github.io/ucr-schedule-visualizer/)
 --------------------------------------------------------